Lexicon

 via Giorgio Agamben (via Roman law)

-Giorgio Agamben's figure for the person excluded from the legal order while remaining subject to its violence — one who can be killed without the act constituting murder, yet cannot be sacrificed because sacrifice presupposes membership in the sacred community.
-Volume III applies the concept to digital exclusion: the deplatformed user whose credit score is adjusted, credentials revoked, and accounts frozen without any process visible to the condemned.
-The modern homo sacer is not exiled to a physical wilderness but to an informational one — still present in the physical world but invisible to the computational infrastructure that mediates employment, housing, finance, and social participation.
-The neo-feudal stack produces this figure structurally, not through any individual act of cruelty but through the absence of recourse mechanisms at each dependency layer.
+Agamben's figure for the person excluded from the legal order while remaining subject to its violence — one who can be killed without the act constituting murder, yet cannot be sacrificed because sacrifice presupposes membership in the sacred community.
+Applied to digital exclusion: the deplatformed user whose credit score is adjusted, credentials revoked, accounts frozen without any process visible to the condemned.
+The modern homo sacer is not exiled to a physical wilderness but to an informational one — still present in the physical world but invisible to the computational infrastructure mediating employment, housing, finance, and social participation.
+The neo-feudal stack produces this figure not through cruelty but through the absence of recourse at each dependency layer.

 Human Remainder